elbse/elbse/README.md

 # 👋 Hi, I'm **@elbse**.

 👩‍💻 I'm a Computer Science student exploring web development, blockchain, and emerging tech.
-Currently learning Laravel, React and Solidity, but still exploring different areas to find my focus.
+Currently learning Laravel, TypeScript and Solidity, but still exploring different areas to find my focus.
 Always open to collaborating on innovative projects and learning along the way.

 <p align="left">